-Metrics/Indicators Baseline 2017-18 2018-19 2019-20 to teachers on emotional instructional instructional instructional coaching staff. areas. coaching coaching Students will New teachers • 100% of • 100% of · Teachers are take fine arts. are provided a students will students will given support performing arts variety of have access to have access to in the and media arts support, but we a variety of arts a variety of arts classroom need to know instruction • 100% of during the year. instruction students will Teachers have that they feel Teachers are Teachers are student supported. given support given support have access to assistants if Suspension is in the in the a variety of arts their class is 20 an important classroom classroom instruction • 100% of students or tool when students will absolutely more. necessary.
-We have access to will maintain a variety of arts instruction our low rate. • Students suspension receive arts instruction.
+Metrics/Indicators Baseline 2017-18 2018-19 2019-20 to teachers on emotional instructional instructional instructional coaching staff. areas. coaching coaching Students will New teachers • 100% of • 100% of · Teachers are take fine arts. are provided a students will students will given support performing arts variety of have access to have access to in the and media arts support, but we a variety of arts a variety of arts classroom need to know instruction • 100% of during the year. instruction students will Teachers have that they feel Teachers are Teachers are

+- student supported. assistants if their class is 20 students or more. our low - Suspension is an important tool when absolutely necessary.
+We will maintain suspension rate. - Students receive arts instruction. - Teachers currently have peer and admin support. - Teachers have teacher assistants in their class if they have 20 students or more.